lorenzo-stacchio/Deep-Armocromia/README.md

 <!--*<sub>From (1) to (4), each row represents clothes images with different variations.
 At each row, we partition the images into two groups, the left three columns represent clothes from commercial stores, while the right three columns are from customers.In each group, the three images indicate three levels of difficulty with respect to the corresponding variation.Furthermore, at each row, the items in these two groups of images are from the same clothing identity but from two different domains, that is, commercial and customer.The items of the same identity may have different styles such as color and printing.Each item is annotated with landmarks and masks.*-->

 # Announcements
+* 2024-09 The dataset requests will be accomplished after the paper presentation at ECCV 2024!
 * 2024-08 The paper is accepted at ECCV 2024 [Fashion AI Workshop](https://sites.google.com/view/fashionai2024) !